Witty-Gerbil/Witty_Gerbil_Burp_Extention_Suite/README.md

 1. **Witty Prompt Augmenter**:
    - Highlight a payload in Burp Suite.
-   - Right-click and select **"Send to Prompt Augmentor as base prompt"**.
    - Configure settings in the **Witty Prompt Augmenter** tab and click **Submit**.
+   - Optionally, send the prompts to Intruder to be used as Payloads

 2. **Witty Conversations**:
    - Select a request and send it to **Witty Conversations**.